apache/flink/docs/concepts/concepts.md

 ### Tasks & Operator Chains

-For the distributed execution, Flink *chains* operator subtasks together into *tasks*.
+For distributed execution, Flink *chains* operator subtasks together into *tasks*.
 Each task is executed by one thread.
 Chaining operators together into tasks is a useful optimization: it reduces the overhead of thread-to-thread handover and buffering, and increases overall throughput while decreasing latency.
 The chaining behavior can be configured in the APIs.